-For more photos of music gigs and events in Canada, please visit J. Ashley Nixon Photography
+For more photographs of this and other games, please visit the Rugby gallery at J. Ashley Nixon Photography.